 If a licensing officer is satisfied that a licence or identity card has been lost or destroyed he or she may issue a duplicate licence or identity card on payment of the prescribed fee.

-Division 4 — Disciplinary proceedings against licensees
+Division 4 — Disciplinary proceedings

 [Heading inserted by No. 55 of 2004 s.
-1071.]
+1071; amended by No. 4 of 2008 s.
+44.]

+66A.
+Interpretation

+In this Division —

+“licensee” includes a person referred to in section 67(1)(b).

+[Section 66A inserted by No. 4 of 2008 s.
+45.]

 67. Power to revoke licence

-(1) The Commissioner may allege to the State Administrative Tribunal that there is proper cause for disciplinary action, as mentioned in subsection (1a), against a licensee.
+(1) The Commissioner may allege to the State Administrative Tribunal that there is proper cause for disciplinary action, as mentioned in subsection (1a), against a person who —

+(a) holds a licence; or

+(b) held a licence when the conduct giving rise to the allegation occurred but who no longer holds a licence.

 (1a) There is proper cause for disciplinary action against a licensee —

-(a) if the licensee no longer meets the requirements described in section 52(c), (e), (f) or (i);
+(a) if the licensee does not meet the requirements described in section 52(1)(c), (e), (f) or (i); or

-(b) where the licence is held on behalf of a partnership or body corporate, if the partnership and any of the partners or the body and any of the body’s officers, as the case may be, no longer meet the requirements described in section 52(c), (d), (e) or (f);
+(b) where the licence is held on behalf of a partnership or body corporate, if the partnership and any of the partners or the body and any of the body’s officers, as the case may be, does not meet the requirements described in section 52(1)(c), (d), (e) or (f); or

-(c) if there is power to cancel an endorsement on the licence under section 68;
+(c) if there is power to cancel an endorsement on the licence under section 68; or

 (d) if the licensee has committed a breach of a code of conduct prescribed as being a proper cause for disciplinary action against a licensee under section 94(2); or